cyschneck/centerline-width/README.md

 Convert a text file with coordinates for a left and right bank's latitude and longitude to a csv file with columns for the left bank latitude (llat), left bank longitude (llon), right bank latitude (rlat), right bank longitude (rlon)

 ```
-convertColumnsToCSV(text_file=None, flipBankDirection=False)
+convertColumnsToCSV(text_file=None, flip_direction=False)
 ```
 * **[REQUIRED]** text_file (string): File location of the text file to convert
-* [OPTIONAL] flipBankDirection (boolean): If the latitude/longitude of the banks are generated in reverse order, flip the final values so left/right bank are in order
+* [OPTIONAL] flip_direction (boolean): If the latitude/longitude of the banks are generated in reverse order, flip the final values so left/right bank are in order

 Scripts expects data as a list of point for left and right banks:
 - Header: llat, llon, rlat, rlon